 After a simple buffet breakfast, we headed out into the morning sun for some treasure hunting.
 Two groups of Gapturions we given a list of riddles, each answer lead to a hidden item in the foliage surrounding the swimming pool area.
 Kudos to the person in charge for this light-hearted exercise - it's not everyday that you'd get to pluck a packet of Nescafe out of a fruit tree!

 When we were all charged up in the sun, we moved indoors for a final presentation by our Founder on Gapture's KPIs and things to look ahead to in the year 2017.

 This was followed by the last exercise of the retreat called 'Appreciation'.
 The Gapturions wrote their names on an empty piece of paper each, and then passed it around for everyone to write a note of appreciation.
 Each of us left the room with a piece of paper filled with heart-warming thank you messages and praises.

 After savouring our last meal at The Acacia, the Gapturions parted ways and headed back into their own caves.
 According to Amirul, our Head of Performance Team, this was the best Gapturion Retreat he's attended so far.
 It was all thanks to the team effort and enthusiasm of each Gapturion that this retreat was a big success.

-A big thank you to our CEO, Stanley, for making this an annual Gapturion event.
+A big thank you to our Founder, Stanley, for making this an annual Gapturion event.
 We drove away well-fed, well-laughed, well-informed and well-prepared for the year.

 But most important of all, we had fun.